Kidney Disease FAQs

 A type of kidney disease that is genetic, or inherited, is polycystic kidney disease (PKD).
 Polycystic means "many cysts," and this disorder is characterized by cysts in both kidneys (bilateral renal cysts).
 These cysts can grow and cause the kidneys to get larger, while replacing the normal tissue.
 This can ultimately result in chronic kidney disease and kidney failure over time.

 Q:Hemodialysis is the only treatment for kidney failure.
 True or False?

 Hemodialysis is a process that removes waste products and extra fluids from the blood – a job usually performed by healthy kidneys – and it's one of the options for treating renal failure.
 Peritoneal dialysis is another treatment option that filters the wastes and fluids, but it does so by using the lining of your belly (the peritoneum).
 Dialysis is usually tried first when renal failure occurs.
 These options do not cure renal failure, but they can improve the quality of life, and extend the lifespan for someone in renal failure.
 The last resort option is a kidney transplant, whereby the patient receives a kidney from a living or recently deceased donor.
 This can be a cure, however, the organ may be rejected, and the patient will need to be on immunosuppressant medications for the rest of their life.

 Q:What is the name of a doctor who specializes in kidney diseases?

-A:A nephrologist specializes in the diagnosis and treatment of kidney diseases.
+A:A nephrologist is a physician who specializes in kidney diseases.